Locomotiv GT

-Locomotiv GT (often abbreviated LGT, and sometimes using the nickname Loksi) was a Hungarian rock band formed in 1971.
+Locomotiv GT (often abbreviated LGT, and sometimes using the nickname Loksi) were a Hungarian rock supergroup formed in 1971.
 Starting out as a progressive rock band, they later experimented with many other styles including jazz, funk, and pop.
 During their heyday they were one of Hungary's most popular rock bands.
 The band broke up in 2016 after the death of longtime singer/bassist Tamás Somló.